Compare Cheap Flights to Auckland, New Zealand

 A Guide to Auckland

-Head to Victoria Park and watch the cricket for free.
-There is no entrance on the weekends when amateur teams are playing at the sports ground.
+- Head to Victoria Park and watch the cricket for free.
+There is no entry fee on the weekends when amateur teams are playing at the sports ground.

-Go on a free walking tour.
-It's a great way to explore the city, get your bearings and learn about Auckland's history from a local guide.
+- Go on a free walking tour.
+It's a great way to explore the city upon arrival on flights to Auckland; get your bearings and learn about Auckland's history from a local guide.

-Spend a day at one of Auckland's free museums.
-If you're a history buff the Papakura Museum, Huia Settlers Museum and the McCahon House are all worth a visit.
+- Spend a day at one of Auckland's free museums.
+If you're a history-buff then Papakura Museum, Huia Settlers Museum and the McCahon House are all worth a visit.

 Getting Around Auckland

-When is The Best Time to Visit Auckland?
+What is the Best Time to Visit on Flights to Auckland?

 Airports in Auckland

-Auckland Airport is the busiest and largest airport in New Zealand.
-It's 21km from the city centre and is a hub for regional airline Air New Zealand as well as Virgin Australia and Jetstar Airways.
+Auckland Airport (AKL) is the busiest and largest airport in New Zealand.
+It's 21 kilometres from the city centre and is a hub for all cheap flights to Auckland, including regional flights.
+Air New Zealand, Virgin Australia and Jetstar Airways all operate return flights to Auckland out of AKL.

 Getting to and from Auckland Airport